Ryan McMahon Player Props: Rockies vs. Angels

-On Friday, Ryan McMahon (.444 on-base percentage in past 10 games, 92 points above season-long percentage) and the Colorado Rockies play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.435 on-base percentage in past 10 games, 86 points above season-long percentage), take on starter Griffin Canning and the Los Angeles Angels at Coors Field, Saturday at 9:10 PM ET.

 Ryan McMahon Game Info & Props vs. the Angels